Botanical Information

 Poultice (Topical Use):

-• Fresh crushed herb applied to inflamed skin and wounds.
+- Fresh crushed herb applied to wounds and burns.

 Precautions and Contraindications